assisfery/Julia/docs/Readme.md

 The Emoji::mult method is used to repeat the emoji n times.

 ### Hears Any
-If you want to the bot validate any of value in collection use the hearsAny method.
+If you want to the bot validate just one of value in collection use the hearsAny method.
+So in the example below if the user message contains "see you later" or the see you tomorrow", the bot will respond as its programmed to do in the answer method.

 ```php
 $myBot->hearsAny(["see you later", "see you tomorrow"], function($bot){